klamt-lab/straindesign/README.rst

 How to cite:
 ============

-StrainDesign: a comprehensive Python package for computational design of metabolic networks, P. Schneider, P. S. Bekiaris, A. von Kamp, S. Klamp
+StrainDesign: a comprehensive Python package for computational design of metabolic networks, P. Schneider, P. S. Bekiaris, A. von Kamp, S. Klamt, *Bioinformatics 2022*
-*Bioinformatics 2022*

 References: